ufechner7/KiteModels.jl/README.md

 Prof.dr.
 H.G.C.
 (Henri) Werij, Dean of Aerospace Engineering

 ## Donations
-If you like this software, please consider donating to https://gofund.me/508e041b .
+If you like this software, please consider donating to [Flood in Kenya](https://www.climatejusticesolidarity.nl/solidarity/) .

 ## See also
 - [Research Fechner](https://research.tudelft.nl/en/publications/?search=Fechner+wind&pageSize=50&ordering=rating&descending=true) for the scientic background of this code